-Installing PC Probe for Windows XP
+Installing PC Probe

 Insert the support CD and click PC Probe on the autorun menu to start the installation wizard.

 NOTE: In order for PC Probe to run, Intel's LDCM and other hardware monitoring software cannot be installed.
 You must first uninstall other such software before installing PC Probe.